simolus3/drift/docs/docs/Dart API/views.md

 ---

-data:
-  title: "Views"
+title: Views
 description: How to define SQL views as Dart classes
-template: layouts/docs/single

 ---

 It is also possible to define [SQL views](https://www.sqlite.org/lang_createview.html) as Dart classes.
 To do so, write an abstract class extending `View`.
-This example declares a view reading the amount of todo-items added to a category in the schema from [the example]({{ 'index.md' | pageUrl }}):
+This example declares a view reading the amount of todo-items added to a category in the schema from [the example](index.md):

-{% assign snippets = 'package:drift_docs/snippets/dart_api/views.dart.excerpt.json' | readString | json_decode %}
-{% include "blocks/snippet" snippets = snippets name = 'view' %}
+{{ load_snippet('view','lib/snippets/dart_api/views.dart.excerpt.json') }}

 Inside a Dart view, use